AaronFR/Thinker/README.md

 - **Micro thoughts**: Generated even while the prompt is being written.
 Question -> answer
   - ~~Generate list of questions in regard to prompt, if appropriate ask user~~, otherwise pull from memory.
   - Auto select persona to describe which persona will be selected for a given prompt, workflow to be suggested in advance

+- **QOL**:
+  - variable side-bar size
+  - files and messages should display in the large main section not tucked into the corner
+  - categories should be listed according to date of their latest massage
+  - tags should have autocomplete: for the field and then value if appropriate
+  - messages and files show when they are selected, categories holding selected files are also visually identified
+  - Can deselect a message or file from the main view area rather than their item
+  - (optional) automatic category colourisation
+  - its hard to select a file vs expanding it for review (solved if that means the same thing though..)

 - **Automated test writing**: Tests are non-existent in the prototyping stage, hopefully when ready the application can actually write its own tests automatically to full standard.